g4eml/RP2040_OOK48_LCD/README.md

 Clear Screen.
 Clears the Message display.

-1S 2S.
-Select the normal 1 second per character mode or the optional 2 seconds per character.
-In the 2 second mode each character is sent twice and the two received versions are combined giving a slight improvement in low signal sensitivity as the expense of slowing down the character rate.
+Config.
+Displays a config page which allows the QTH Locator Length, Character Period, and GPS Baud Rate to be set.

-Set Tx Text.
+Set Tx.
 This shows a menu of the 10 stored messages to be used for transmit.
 Selecting a messsage allows it to be edited on the next screen.
 Pressing the Enter Button saves the message.

 Tx / Rx   Starts and stops the transmission of the currently selected Message.